ruinogenesis/ICT111-Gravity-MVP/docs/customer-questions.md

 Gravity — A Peer-to-Peer Student Marketplace

 ## Target Respondent
-Rangsit University students who have recently bought or sold used items around moving in or out of university — including graduating/leaving students, new and continuing students, international students, and dorm residents.
+Rangsit University students who have recently bought or sold used items around moving in or out of university — including graduating/leaving students, new and continuing students, international students, and students living in apartments and condos.

 ## Consent and Context
 1. May we ask you a few questions for our ICT111 course project?